Daniel-Schroeder15/Movies_project/README.md

  - **Description of the analysis phase of the project:**
  Analyzing the data with the merge datasets does not tell the full story.
 However, merging the data allows us to get the data necessary for the Machine Learning models.

-For more information, or view the presentation draft, please look at our google slides.
+For more information, or to view the presentation draft, please look at our google slides.
 We have included several notes throughout the google slides. https://docs.google.com/presentation/d/1WdAScHd122qWdyxKD_V411jTsfbOdzzzfuablZH-k5c/edit?usp=sharing